JHSC Certification

 What is JHSC Certification Training?

-By successfully completing MLITSD’s CPO-approved JHSC Certification Training, individuals gain the qualification needed to contribute to a safe and healthy work environment while ensuring compliance with relevant regulations.
+By successfully completing MLITSD’s CPO-approved JHSC Certification Training, individuals gain the qualifications needed to contribute to a safe and healthy work environment while ensuring compliance with relevant regulations in Ontario.

 Joint Health and Safety Committee Training